vanphuc1201/tp/docs/UserGuide.md

 * `delete-repo 1` deletes repository link from the 1st group.

 ### Clearing the StudyCircle contact book : `clear`
-Clears the contact book of all groups and persons.
+Clears the contact book of all groups and contacts.

 Format: `clear`